 Heather believes that if addiction were presented to the public as a lack of willpower — something all people have suffered from at some point — but an extreme case of it, the public would not turn on those with an addiction.
 This view and promotion could remove some of the stigma associated with addiction while eliminating the ineffective, as he calls it, brain disease model.
 In his report, he writes, “Communications about addiction as a disorder of choice would emphasize the continuity of the experience of ‘addicts’ with that of people not so labeled and the intelligibility of addictive behavior and experience to ordinary people.”

 What We Can Conclude

-At the Florida House Experience, we do not offer an opinion about right or wrong in any of these models of response to addiction.
+At FHE Health, we do not offer an opinion about right or wrong in any of these models of response to addiction.
 Rather, as noted, public perception of addiction is less important than seeking and obtaining care.